Impatience grows as spare federal buildings stuck in bureaucracy | CBC News

 L'Esplanade Laurier called 'immediate priority'

-Naqvi, Troster, Malhotra and Hussey all sit on a task force that released a downtown revitalization action plan on Thursday.
+Naqvi, Troster, Malhotra and Hussey all sit on a task force that released a downtown revitalization action plan last week.
 The report urges "less focus on process and more on results."

 "The towers are large and square, which doesn't speak well to access to light, so it's not a great conversion candidate," he acknowledged.
 "The really interesting thing would be what would it cost to drop that and restart all over again."

-Another property on the disposal list, the Sir Charles Tupper Building in Confederation Heights, is likewise on a prime location — and has a much more promising layout.
+Another property on the disposal list, the Sir Charles Tupper Building near Mooney's Bay, is likewise on a prime location — and has a much more promising layout.

 Process includes 'important steps' for public interest, says MP

-PSPC must follow Treasury Board Secretariat directives before unloading any of those buildings.
+PSPC must follow rules before unloading any of those buildings.
 They require due diligence on Indigenous rights, security conditions, physical performance, heritage value and environmental conditions.

 It then has to consult with other federal departments to see if they want the properties, as well as provinces, municipalities and Indigenous groups.
 The policy also requires notification to official language minority communities.